Translate

 A total celebration of the service history of the G91 fleet of the Força Aérea Portuguesa.

 Ginos were always one of my favourite jets, whether Portuguese or Italian.
-The weather That morning may have been full of sun and warmth, but out there on Montijo airbase, I
+The weather that morning may have been full of sun and warmth, but out there on Montijo airbase, I

-had a feeling of melancholy photographing an entire fleet of G91s withdrawn from flying.
+had a feeling of melancholy photographing an entire fleet of G91S withdrawn from flying.

-The seagulls so obviously enjoying roosting on them at night, far out here in the quiet natural area of this waterside airbase.
+The seagulls are so obviously enjoying roosting on them at night, far out here in the quiet natural area of this waterside airbase.

-The Squadron leaders aircraft 5436 G91R/4.
+The Squadron leader's aircraft 5436 G91R/4.

 https://www.natotigers.org/tiger-units/esquadra-301